 What is IDEX?

-IDEX is one of the top choices for ETH DEXs in 2019.
+IDEX was one of the top choices for ETH DEXs back in 2019.
 With so many restrictions on US citizens when it comes to ETH-based alts, IDEX was an Oasis (Oasis Dex pun) for certain alts.

-Specifically, IDEX is very useful for trading those Ethereum-based alts that you got banned from trading by Bittrex, Binance, etc.
+Specifically, IDEX was very useful for trading those Ethereum-based alts that got banned from trading by Bittrex, Binance, etc back in 2019

 TIP: Like most exchanges, even DEX exchanges, IDEX is starting to require people to create accounts.
 The requirement starts August 23rd.